shinnosukeono/shinnosukeono.github.io/content/post/edem_calibration/index.md

 {{< figure src="fig_8.png" title="**Figure 8 - Measured bulk density variation of iron ore fines**" >}}

 These measured values provide the range of various properties to be captured within the DEM simulation.
 A typical DEM simulation of a cohesive solid in the EPT is shown in **Figure 9**.
-The DEM simulation consists of the filling, confined compression, unloading of the sample and the crushing to failire of the unconfined sample.
+The DEM simulation consists of the filling, confined compression, unloading of the sample and the crushing to failure of the unconfined sample.

 {{< figure src="fig_9.png" title="**Figure 9 - DEM simulation of cohesive solid in the EPT:** a) Filling b) Confined consolidation c) Unloading and removal of confining sleeve d) Loading to Unconfined failure (uUYS)" >}}